 100% of this collection goes to the Parish.
 Did you know it costs about $7.50 to mail out your envelopes?
 For six times a year, that is about $45 a year.
 This once-a-year collection is just to ask for your help in offsetting that cost.

 100% of this collection goes to the Parish.
-This fund assists in defraying the costs of maintaining the Parish buildings and grounds, pays for the many light bulbs that are located in the Church and parish buildings, etc. Recent examples include the cost of paint and rugs and dehumidifiers for the former Pre-K, to convert the space into facilities that will be used by Youth Group, Choir, etc. This is a vital fund and if you must choose a second collection, please choose this one.
+This fund assists in defraying the costs of maintaining the Parish buildings and grounds, pays for the many light bulbs that are located in the Church and parish buildings, etc. Recent examples include the cost of paint and rugs and dehumidifiers for the former Pre-K, to convert the space into facilities that will be used by Youth Group, Choir, etc. We also changed the locks on our entrance doors to be easier to use for our volunteers and staff, and added weather stripping to the doors where there wasn’t any.
+For the upcoming summer of 2023, we have two working air conditioners, and need to get the others up to speed.
+This is a vital fund and if you must choose a second collection, please choose this one.
 Thank you in advance for your generosity and for praying for the success of our parish’s maintenance efforts.

 100% of this collection goes to the Parish.
-Did you know our electric/heating bill for the Convent alone is $1,000 a month in the winter?
+Did you know our electric/heating bill for the Church is almost $4,000 a month in the winter?
 In addition, the heating and air conditioning units for our facilities are all very old and are need of repair or replacement.
-We recently spent over $14,000 to repair the air conditioning unit at the Church as it started to fail.

 100% of this collection goes to the Parish.
-This includes altar bread and sacramental wine as well as linens, candles, incense, charcoal, registry, Mass books as well as COVID cleaning and sanitizing supplies.
+This includes altar bread and sacramental wine as well as linens, candles, incense, charcoal, registry, Mass books, sanitizer, etc..

 100% of this collection goes to the Parish.
 Our Maintenance Fund Collection is set aside specifically to handle the upkeep and well-being of our physical buildings and grounds, as well as prepares us for emergency repairs to keep our wood and stones that comprise our buildings healthy.
 For instance, money with these funds puts gas in our lawn mowers and hedgers to maintain our grounds, materials to keep our wood from rotting, paint for our doors, etc..